-When we say no to busy things, we say yes to the best thing—time with God.
+When we say “no” to busy things, we say “yes” to the best thing—time with God.

 And when we have time with God, He is able to direct our priorities.
 He will show us what is vital, what is important, and what can be cut.
-He will guide our answers to the numerous requests that come our way.
+God will guide our answers to the requests that come our way.
 He sees things with an eternal perspective and can help us do the same.
 Sure, we may get kudos from others when we work our tails off, but wouldn’t you rather get kudos from God?

 When we first adopted, our family’s only weekly commitments were work, school, and Sunday church.
 It was a good feeling.
 The kids went to bed early, and John and I had time to connect.
 We were still in the “adjustment” time with the new kids.
 Everyone needed this time to adjust to being a family without the busy-ness of life getting in the way.

 Have faith that God will direct you toward the priorities that align with His.